TheSaifAhmed/Big-Mart-Sales-Prediction./README.md

 ### Data Preprocessing

-  - **Handling Missing Values**: Missing values in the dataset are handled using imputation techniques such as filling with mean, median, or mode.
+  - **Handling Missing Values**: Missing values in the dataset are handled using imputation techniques such as filling with mean and mode.
-  - **Categorical Encoding**: Categorical variables are encoded using one-hot encoding to make them suitable for the machine learning model.
+  - **Label Encoding**: Label encoding was used for ordinal categorical features to make suitable for training machine learning model.
-  - **Feature Scaling**: Scaling features to ensure all are on a similar scale, which helps in faster convergence of gradient descent.

-### Feature Engineering

-New features were created based on domain knowledge and exploratory data analysis.
-These engineered features aim to capture underlying patterns that the basic features might not express.

 ### Model Training with XGBoost